PPBDS/tutorial.helpers/vignettes/instructions.md

 * After the Start, come three code chunks:

-  - The Exercise Code Chunk is the location in which students will place their answers.
+  - The Exercise code chunk is the location in which students will place their answers.
 It always includes the `exercise = TRUE` code chunk option.
-  - The Hint Code Chunk includes any hints for the students.
-The code chunk name is the hint is always exactly the same as the one for the Exercise Code Chunk, except with `-hint-n` attached at the end.
+  - The Hint code chunk includes any hints for the students.
+The code chunk name is the hint is always exactly the same as the one for the Exercise code chunk, except with `-hint-n` attached at the end.
 The `n` is replaced by the number of the hint.
 Almost always, there is only one hint, so the suffix is `-hint-1`.
 We always set `eval = FALSE` in the Hint code chunk since, often, the hint will not be legal R code.
-  - The Test Code Chunk requires no chunk name.
+  - The Test code chunk requires no chunk name.
 It always includes the `include = FALSE` code chunk option because we never want to show the code or the results to students.
-Instead, the purpose of the Test Code Chunk is to ensure that the correct answer --- that is, the code we want students to enter into the Exercise Code Chunk --- works.
+Instead, the purpose of the Test code chunk is to ensure that the correct answer --- that is, the code we want students to enter into the Exercise code chunk --- works.

 * The three code chunks are always followed by a triple hash.
 We want students to pause after they have submitted their answers so that they are more likely to consider the output from their submission before moving on.